A Rickard equivalence for hopfological homotopy categories: Background

 Then the sextuple

 is declared a \emph{standard distinguished triangle} in $\mc{C}(B,H)$.
 Any triangle in $\mc{C}(B,H)$ isomorphic to a standard distinguished triangle is called a \emph{distinguished triangle}.

-\begin{lem} A $B$-module $M$ descends to the zero object in $\mc{C}(B,H)$ if and only if $M$ is a direct summand of $ M \otimes H$. \end{lem} \begin{proof} By \cite[Lemma 1]{Hopforoots}, a null-homotopic $f:M\lra N$ necessarily factors through the cannonical embedding $\lambda_M: M\lra M \otimes H$.
-Thus, for the identity morphism $\Id_M:M\lra M$ to be null-homotopic, it needs to factor through the cannonical embedding $\lambda_M$.
+\begin{lem} A $B$-module $M$ descends to the zero object in $\mc{C}(B,H)$ if and only if $M$ is a direct summand of $ M \otimes H$. \end{lem} \begin{proof} By \cite[Lemma 1]{Hopforoots}, a null-homotopic $f:M\lra N$ necessarily factors through the canonical embedding $\lambda_M: M\lra M \otimes H$.
+Thus, for the identity morphism $\Id_M:M\lra M$ to be null-homotopic, it needs to factor through the canonical embedding $\lambda_M$.
 This exhibits $M$ as a direct summand of $ M \otimes H $.
 The converse is clear. \end{proof}

 \begin{cor} The class of modules $\mc{N}_H$ contains both projective $B$-modules and injective $B$-modules.
 Consequently, any projective or injective $B$-module descends to the zero object in $\mc{C}(B, H)$. \end{cor} \begin{proof} Given a projective $B$-module $P$, the canonical surjective map $\rho_P: P\otimes H \lra P$ splits since $P$ is projective, exhibiting $P$ as a direct summand of $P\otimes H$.
 Likewise, given an injective $B$-module $I$, the embedding $\lambda_I: I \lra I\otimes H$ splits and shows that $I\in \mc{N}_H$. \end{proof}